mattstyles/previn/README.md

 ### _Mixins_ can not inherit from any other source

-The `compose` function passes one argument as a parent class of another, meaning that a _mixin_ like `Clickable` must extend the first argument in the list of classes, whilst the next class inherits from the `Clickable` inheritance chain.
+The `compose` function passes one argument as a parent class of another, meaning that a _mixin_, like `Clickable`, must extend the first argument in the list of classes, whilst the next class inherits from the `Clickable` inheritance chain.

-The only exception is that the first class in the inheritance chain which can come with whatever inherited classes it likes.
+The only exception is that the first class in the inheritance chain can come with whatever inherited classes it likes as it can be freed of extending the first `Base`.

 The following is difficult to create and would require a slightly complex series of intermediate steps to create: